karstengresch/awesome-jboss/readme.md

 ## Tutorials/Learning Resources
+* [Master the Boss (? not clear if it should be a one-word-name)](http://mastertheboss.com) - Lots of smaller, easy-to-follow tutorials covering nearly every component of the entire stack.
 * [JBoss Ticket Monster Tutorial (Red Hat)](http://www.jboss.org/ticket-monster/) - A medium complex application deployed on JBoss EAP.
 Leads you through the entire stack incl.
 HTML5 and mobile frontends (Apache Cordova) and deployment to OpenShift.
+With videos!
 * [JBoss EAP Quickstarts (GitHub)](https://github.com/jboss-developer/jboss-eap-quickstarts) - Many deployable and inspectable projects allow you to learn from code.